remusa/algorithms-practice/algorithms/01_analysis/analyzing_algorithms.md

 - when n refers to 10, it prints 5 integers
 - when n refers to 20, it prints 10 integers
-- when n refers to 40, it prints 20 integers
+- when n refers to 40, it prints 20 inte
 We can plot this as well:

 - plot of linear runtime, steps = n/2